Life is full of great presentation tips.

 If you’re not entirely sure, try out our free Style Review.

 8. Make it personal

 At Mindful Presenter every one of our presentation training courses and coaching sessions is completely different.
 We don’t believe in ‘one size fits all’ and neither should you in any presentation you craft.
 There is nothing worse than sitting through 30 minutes of a generic presentation knowing that most of it isn’t relevant to you.

 Make sure that everything you say is of personal relevance to your audience.

 9. Be prepared to be a little vulnerable

-At Mindful Presenter we believe that it’s a myth that your audience wants to see a ‘slick’ and highly polished presenter.
-In our experience providing you’ve crafted your presentation around the other 8 tips in this article the person they want to hear deliver it is you.
-They don’t want the ‘corporate spokesperson’ that they hear in most meetings most days.
+It’s a myth that your audience wants to see a ‘slick’ and highly polished presenter.
+In our experience, providing you’ve crafted your presentation around the other 8 tips in this article, the person they want to hear deliver it is you.
+They don’t want the ‘corporate spokesperson’ that they hear in most meetings.

-To be authentic you have to be prepared to leave yourself just a little exposed and vulnerable so that they can get to see a little of the ‘real’ you.
+To be authentic you have to be prepared to leave yourself just a little exposed and vulnerable.
+Allow your audience to see a little of the ‘real’ you.

-Presenting and speaking in public isn’t simply about imparting knowledge and information, that’s the easy part.
-It is about connecting with others and influencing them in some way to think, feel and do something that you passionately believe will make a tangible difference to their professional or personal lives.
+Presenting and speaking in public isn’t simply about imparting knowledge and information.
+Anyone can do that, it’s the easy part.
+It is about connecting with others and influencing them in some way to think, feel and do something.
+Something you believe will make a tangible difference to their professional or personal lives.